-- a) Qualification:

-- Legally qualified person such as a medical doctor, dentist and radiologic technologist (radiologic technician) for X-ray device operation (it may differs among countries).

-- b) Education and Knowledge:

-- It is assumed that the user understands the risks of X-rays and the protective steps required.
-It is also assumed that the user is thoroughly familiar with X-ray diagnosis, anatomy, and hygiene including the prevention of cross contamination.

-- c) Language Understanding:

-- English (Intended for professional use as described above)
+- a) Qualification: Legally qualified person such as radiologic technician and dentists for X-ray device operation (it may differs among countries). - b) Education and Knowledge: It is assumed that the user understands the risks of X-rays and the protective steps required.
+It is also assumed that the user is thoroughly familiar with X-ray diagnosis, anatomy, and hygiene including the prevention of cross contamination. - c) Language Understanding: English (Intended for professional use as described above) - d) Experience: Experienced person with operating panoramic X-ray device.

-- d) Experience

-Experienced person with operating cone beam computed tomography or panoramic X-ray device.